 Millennium Dental Technologies Listed by termite Ransomware Group

 On April 16, 2026, dental product manufacturer Millennium Dental Technologies appeared on the leak site of the termite ransomware group.
-The California company, which makes the PerioLase MVP-7 laser used in periodontal procedures, had internal files exfiltrated during a ransomware attack.
+The California company, which makes the PerioLase MVP-7 laser used in periodontal procedures, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people whose personal information was taken remains unknown, anyone who has been a patient, employee, vendor, or business partner of the Cerritos-based firm since its founding in 1994 could be affected.

 Public reporting indicates that termite posted proof of the breach on its dark-web leak site, showing samples of the stolen internal files.
 Millennium Dental Technologies has not yet issued a public statement confirming the incident or detailing what specific records were taken.
 Available reporting describes the exposed material as internal files, which in similar attacks often include spreadsheets with customer details, employee records, vendor contracts, and operational documents.
 No evidence has surfaced that patient medical records were the primary target, but the nature of a dental technology company means names, addresses, phone numbers, email addresses, and insurance information are likely present somewhere in the stolen data.

 April 16, 2026 marks the date the group listed the company.
-The files were exfiltrated prior to that posting, though the exact intrusion date has not been disclosed.
+The files were allegedly exfiltrated prior to that posting, though the exact intrusion date has not been disclosed.

 Why This Matters for You and Your Family

-If your name, address, or contact details ever appeared in Millennium Dental Technologies’ systems, this breach puts you at immediate risk.
+If your name, address, or contact details ever appeared in Millennium Dental Technologies’ systems, this claimed breach puts you at immediate risk.
 Stolen internal files can contain spreadsheets that link patients to their dentists, employees to payroll data, or customers to purchase histories.
 Once that information reaches criminal marketplaces, it becomes raw material for identity theft, phishing campaigns, and long-term fraud.
 For families, the exposure can ripple outward: a parent’s dental-insurance file might list children’s names and dates of birth, giving attackers the starting point for opening accounts or filing false tax returns in a child’s name.

 The dental industry has seen repeated attacks precisely because patient lists and supplier databases hold steady, reliable personal data that retains value for years.
 You cannot assume the breach only affects “corporate” records.
 If you or any member of your household has received treatment with a PerioLase laser, worked at the company, or supplied materials to it, your information may now be in the hands of extortionists.